 Process media and wetted parts

 The pressure connection and sensor are known as wetted parts since they come into direct contact with the process media.
 Sensor material is either elastomer (i.e. Buna-N, Teflon®) or metallic (i.e. Brass, Stainless Steel) with metallic or composite pressure connections.
-The process media must be compatible with the wetted parts material.
-Process media temperature should also be considered as each of the different wetted materials would have differing operating properties.

-For both electromechanical and solid state pressure switches, determining the chemical compatibility of the pressure switches with the medium sensed is a critical element in the longevity of the pressure switches.
-Wetted parts are the parts of the pressure switches that actually come in direct contact with the medium being sensed, and their material composition is identified in pressure switches specifications.
+Wetted parts are the parts of the switches that actually come in direct contact with the medium being sensed, and their material composition is identified in switches specifications.
 The wetted parts will include the pressure sensing port of the switch, the diaphragm, bellows, bourdon tube, or piston and any O-ring seals.

-Chemical resistance charts and databases are readily available on the Internet and may be used to determine the compatibility of pressure switches wetted parts with the chemicals encountered in the measured medium.
+Chemical resistance charts and databases are readily available on the Internet and may be used to determine the compatibility of switches wetted parts with the chemicals encountered in the measured medium.

-A pressure switches with a brass pressure sensing port and elastomeric diaphragm (such as Buna N or Viton) may work well for some applications but will not last as long as a pressure switches with the chemical resistance of a weld-sealed stainless steel diaphragm and sensing port in many industrial applications.
+A switch with a brass pressure sensing port and elastomeric diaphragm (such as Buna N or Viton) may work well for some applications but will not last as long as a pressure switches with the chemical resistance of a weld-sealed stainless steel diaphragm and sensing port in many industrial applications.

 Pressure switches mounting

-If the unit is to be installed directly onto the process, there are many methods of installation.
-Typically a 1/8”, 1/4”, or 1/2” NPT (national pipe thread taper) connection is used with a mating fitting to secure the pressure switches to the process.
-There are also straight threaded (SAE, BSPT) connections, flush mount connections, and sanitary connections.
-The pressure switches may be mounted directly in the process line using the threaded connection, a manifold, or flange; or the enclosure could be bolted to a mounting plate or other plane to secure it.
+The switches may be mounted directly in the process line using the threaded connection, a manifold, or flange; or the enclosure could be bolted to a mounting plate or other plane to secure it.
 If heavy vibration is present, you may choose to use a remote diaphragm seal with the pressure switches.
-The diaphragm seal mates with the process connection while the pressure switches enclosure is mounted securely away from the vibration.
+The diaphragm seal mates with the process connection while the switches enclosure is mounted securely away from the vibration.

 Process environment

-It is important to know what type of environment the pressure switches would be installed in – hazardous or ordinary location; indoors or outdoors; exposed to salt air; inside a control panel; in high ambient temperature.
+It is important to know what type of environment the switches would be installed in – hazardous or ordinary location; indoors or outdoors; exposed to salt air; inside a control panel; in high ambient temperature.
 These are just some of the factors to consider so the right enclosure type is chosen.
 Enclosure types come in many shapes, sizes, and materials.
 They also conform to various industry and third-party approval standards.
-Electronic switches can be used to replace electro-mechanical switches when SIL is needed for safety applications.
-There are also electro-mechanical pressure switches without enclosures; typically used in OEM, non-hazardous locations where the environment is benign.

 Types of Switch Action

-Standard pressure switches sense a single pressure source and open or close a single set of contacts.
-Differential pressure switches have two connections and sense the pressure difference across a circuit.
 Dual switches sense a high and low limit on the same pressure source, and actuate two sets of electrical contacts.
-Wide range dual pressure sensing can be accomplished with two standard pressure switches.
+Wide range dual pressure sensing can be accomplished with two standard switches.
 See diagram below.